Quickstart

 title: 'My Ethereum App',

-description: 'One-click onboarding from any coin on any chain',
+description: 'One-click deposits from any currency on any chain',

 }